-Tornado Siren - When a tornado is spotted by the T.E.C.M.A. and the Marquette Heights area is in its path, the TECMA. will sound the siren for on steady blast.
+Tornado Siren - When a tornado is spotted by the Tazewell County Emergency Management Agency (T.C.E.M.A). and the Marquette Heights area is in its path, the T.C.E.M.A. will sound the siren for a loud on steady blast.

-It is advised to have a battery-powered radio, National Weather Service radio, or T.V. to listen to details when the electricity is off.
+It is advised to have a National Weather Service radio, any battery-powered radio, or charged cellphone with weather updates to listen to weather details when the electricity is off.

-Fire Rescue Siren - When there is a local emergency the T.E.C.M.A. will alert the volunteer emergency officials in the area by sounding a siren with a altering tones.
+Fire Rescue Siren - When there is a local emergency the T.C.E.M.A. will alert the volunteer emergency officials in the area by sounding a siren with altering tones.